Estimated reading time: 6 minutes

 Will was here, but he was missed in the group photo!

-At the business end of the table Bob, Mike, Dianne, and Mary told the GOOD stories.
+At the business end of the table, Bob, Mike, Dianne, and Mary told the GOOD tales of lore.

 They were awaiting cake!

 Vicky volunteered to cut the cake, and Dianne and Mary served everyone.
 The cake was outstanding.
-I was planning to save a piece for Jeff, our neighbor, but the 1/4 sheet cake totally disappeared!
+I was planning to save a piece for Jeff, our neighbor.
+I examined the scene of the crime where the 1/4 sheet cake had disappeared, vanished, became extinct, dematerialized, dissolved, or otherwise melted away, leaving only the box it came in and a few finger marks in the remaining icing.

 Vicky tells a story!

-We departed the Lodge around 2:30 pm and had Sydney follow us home to go grocery shopping in our garden.
+We departed the Lodge around 2:30 pm, and Sydney followed us home so she could go grocery shopping in the Casa Valencia Gardens, where magic happens!